teaxyz/white-paper/white-paper.md

 ## Introduction

 The modern-day Internet is predominantly composed of open-source projects and has been since its inception.
 Open-source projects are developed and maintained via collaboration amongst global developer communities, and their codebases are made available for anyone to utilize as a public good.
 In the past 71 years (it is [generally believed](https://archive.org/details/historyofmodernc00ceru) that the first example of free and open-source software was released in 1953), open-source software has evolved from the product of niche technology hobbyists to the infrastructure upon which all innovation has been built.
-Despite the importance of open-source software, the developers that create and maintain the codebase as a public utility receive no fungible rewards for their immense contribution as innovators and maintainers.
+Despite the importance of open-source software, the developers who create and maintain the codebase as a public utility receive no fungible rewards for their immense contribution as innovators and maintainers.

 Enterprise software, which has grown into a multi-billion dollar industry, is built on the foundation laid by open-source.
 Yet there is almost no value accrual back to the individuals who thanklessly maintain its very underpinnings.
 And while fortunes have been made from it, open-source software is mainly created and maintained as a public utility with no viable means for developers to capture the value they create.